mewore/mini-jam-132-severed/README.md

 - [x] 💙 Time limit, with a timer bar on top of the level
 - [x] 💙 Beat - slight flash, the mold thickens and speeds up
 - [ ] 💙 (Probably not) Line power meter - pressing the [FILL] (W/S/X/RMB) key fills it (the better-synced, the better)
-- [ ] 💙 Line creation with the [LINE] (Q/A/Z/Space/LMB) key (pressing it at one beat and letting go of it on another beat) - the line power meter is depleted and how much of it is utilized properly depends on how synced the pressing of the key is
+- [x] 💙 Line creation with the [LINE] (Q/A/Z/Space/LMB) key (pressing it at one beat and letting go of it on another beat) - the line power meter is depleted and how much of it is utilized properly depends on how synced the pressing of the key is
 - [ ] 💙 Slime molds avoid growing past lines
+- [ ] 💙 The line creation is cancelled if the maximum line success is no matter at which point the [LINE] button is released
 - [ ] 💙 When a line is created onto a slime mold, the slime mold is cut and disintegrates partially
 - [ ] 💙 When the level ends, the lines fade out and the score is displayed
+- [ ] 💙 Lines decay and when they reach a size of 0, they disappear
 - [ ] 💟 Publish `0.1.0`

 ### Basic features